 - (i) Work must not interfere with others' reasonable access to or use of the lakes. - (ii) Shoreline Stabilization systems must not present a hazard to navigation.
-Retaining walls must be designed and built to adequately control erosion and not present a hazard to navigation.
-To help ensure navigability, the fill for the retaining wall Shoreline Stabilization systems must follow the existing shoreline, and be limited to the minimum required to stabilize the shoreline, and.
-The wall must not exceed the length of the property owner's waterfront property line unless authorized. - (iii) Dredged areas must be maintained as not to allow water to become isolated from the remainder of the lake or otherwise impede the normal movement of water.
+Shoreline Stabilization systems must follow the existing shoreline, be limited to the minimum required to stabilize the shoreline, and must not exceed the length of the property owner's waterfront property line unless authorized. - (iii) Dredged areas must be maintained as not to allow water to become isolated from the remainder of the lake or otherwise impede the normal movement of water.

-(e) Shoreline Stabilization Protection and Slope Stability
+(e) Shoreline Stabilization and Slope Stability

-Shoreline Stabilization systems protection must be designed and constructed in accordance with best engineering practices to protect the structure from potential failure mechanisms, including Erosion, slump, sliding, structural failure, wave overtopping, and flanking Erosion, wave erosion, including wave run up and overtopping.
+Shoreline Stabilization systems must be designed and constructed in accordance with best engineering practices to protect the structure from potential failure mechanisms, including Erosion, slump, sliding, structural failure, wave overtopping, and flanking Erosion.
 No material shall be placed in a manner that will be eroded by normal or expected high flows (properly anchored trees and treetops may be used in low energy areas).
-Dredged or Filled areas must be gradually sloped downward from the shoreline to blend the newly Dredged or Filled area into the existing channel bottom contour. and Dredged or Filled areas must be smoothed contoured and reinforced as necessary to prevent any irregular surfaces or cuts that might collapse or erode.
+Dredged or Filled areas must be gradually sloped downward from the shoreline to blend the newly Dredged or Filled area into the existing channel bottom contour.
+Dredged or Filled areas must be contoured and reinforced as necessary to prevent any irregular surfaces or cuts that might collapse or erode.